Nikko89/coding-assignment1/README.md

 I added optional imagery linking to an external https API.
 It won't load automatically, it has to be enabled.

 Thanks a lot for submitting the challenge to me.

+# How to start

+`code` npm install

+both client and server folder.
+Start the server

+`code` @frontend-assignment/server start

+then start the client.

+`code` @frontend-assignment/client start